 3. The weather patterns

-Sydney enjoys sunny weather, comprising of mild winters and warm summers.
+Sydney enjoys sunny weather, comprising mild winters and warm summers.
 The climate is excellent for most outdoor activities.
-These include; swimming and sand basking.
+These include swimming and sand basking.
 January is quite hot, with temperatures hitting as high as 23 degrees C. On the other hand, July is very cold, with low temperatures of about 13 degrees C. Before you plan your trip, get enough information on the temperature and rainfall patterns.
 This way, it will be easier to pack accordingly.

 4. The local cuisine